Malav25/Malav25/README.md

 # 👋 Hello!
 I'm a passionate developer.

-I'm a third-year Computer Science Engineering student at **LJ University**, driven by a passion for creating impactful software solutions.
+I'm a third-year Computer Science Engineering student at LJ University, driven by a passion for creating impactful software solutions.
 I thrive on turning innovative ideas into real-world applications and am always eager to improve my skills through coding challenges and project-based learning.

+My journey in tech is fueled by a desire to build things that matter and solve complex problems.
+From exploring the logic of data structures to architecting robust backend systems, I'm always excited to dive into a new challenge.
+I believe that technology has the power to transform industries and improve lives, and I'm committed to being a part of that change.

 ---